Our biggest event of the year is October 7—Prairie Harvest Fest!

 Yes.
 Painted Prairie does feature a bus stop in the neighborhood for the public schools in the area.
 Please contact your school of choice to learn more about individual transportation options for each school.

 The Painted Prairie Owners Association's (PPOA) initial homeowner assessment varies by the type of home purchased, as well as the varied levels of maintenance provided by the PPOA.
-For 2023, the PPOA's fees are: Single Family with Front Load Garage - $66/mo.; Single Family with Alley Load Garages - $76/mo.; Single Family with Tuck-behind Garages - $85/mo.; Townhomes - $209/mo.; Green Court Facing Homes - $98/mo.; and Paired Homes - $111/mo.
+For 2023, the PPOA's fees are: Single Family with Front Load Garage - $58/mo.; Single Family with Alley Load Garages - $84/mo.; Single Family with Tuck-behind Garages - $93/mo.; Townhomes - $236/mo.; Green Court Facing Homes - $121/mo.; and Paired Homes - $111/mo.
 Depending on the type of home owned, the PPOA’s fees cover varied levels of property maintenance, as well as residential trash and recycling services.

 The PPOA is responsible for annual assessment billing, compliance inspections and enforcement, architectural review, trash removal, common area landscaping, specified snow removal (which varies by the home style and applicable dues structure), and administrative services (including but not limited to insurance, expense management, tax and budget preparation, and board management).

 The Metro District oversees park and district property maintenance, snow removal from the trails and sidewalks within the parks and parking lots.
 The City of Aurora maintains all public streets.
 A map of maintenance responsibility areas is available through the PPOA management company.